triangle-man/nocell-references/README.md

 # nocell-references
-A bibliography of work relevant to the nocell project
+A bibliography of work relevant to the nocell project.